Best Popcorn Popper of 2021

 Analysis and Test Results

 Munching this delicious snack is a worldwide pastime, so we gladly took this review on.
-Most of our testing took place in the kitchen where we examined each model, made numerous batches per each device, timed the poppers, and counted unpopped kernels.
+Most of our testing took place in the lab, where we examined each model, made numerous batches per device, timed the poppers, and counted unpopped kernels.
 Although we must admit, the real judgment took place where it should — in the living room watching our favorite movies or conversing with best friends.

 Ease of Use

-Using the Presto 04820 PopLite and Hamilton Beach 73400 is the same process for both models.
-First, you use the scoop to measure kernels into the popping chamber, then put the cover and measuring cup in place, and lastly, plug it in.
-You can then add butter into the measuring cup, and it will melt while your popcorn is popping if you so desire.
+You can simply add it to the measuring cup and set it on top of the lid and it will melt while the popcorn is popping if you'd like melted butter.
 The Cook N Home 02626 requires hands-on attention during the entire popping process.
-The user needs to constantly crank the handle until cooking is complete, but this may be a fun activity for kids while out camping or for those that love to have complete control of the cooking process in the kitchen.
+You need to constantly crank the handle until cooking is complete, but this may be a fun activity for kids while out camping or for those that love to have full control of the cooking process in the kitchen.

-When it comes to hot oil models, we found that the Presto 5204 Orville Redenbacher's Stirring Popper left no straggling kernels, but did not burn any of the cooked popcorn either.
+Our favorite model in the evenness department during our assessment was the Cook N Home 02626 6 Quart.
+Being able to crank and stir the popcorn around until the last kernel is popped gives the finished product perfect, delectable crispiness.
+When it comes to hot oil models, we found that the Presto 5204 Orville Redenbacher's Stirring Popper left no straggling kernels but did not burn any of the cooked popcorn either.
 As far as hot air models go, the Presto 04820 PopLite and Hamilton Beach 73400 were the best that we tested for even cooking capabilities — neither left any stragglers behind.